moured/moured/README.md

   <!-- If you want the template for my gif, email me! -->
 </div>

-# 💫 About Me:
+# 💫 About Me

+- 🔭 I’m currently working on **Large Vision-Langunage Models.**

+- 🌱 I’m currently learning **Visual Grounding and Scene Graph Generation.**

 Hey!
-My name is Omar, and I am a PhD student and research assistant at Karlsruhe Institute of Technology.
-I work on Document Analysis, as well as other computer vision projects such as robotics and intelligent surveillance systems.
+I am a PhD student and research assistant at Karlsruhe Institute of Technology.
+I work on Document Analysis, as well as other computer vision projects such as robotics and smart visual analytics.
 I mainly program in Python, and C++.
 I love creating meaningful applications and solving problems!

+# 📫 Contact

+-  How to reach me: **moured.omar@gmail.com || linkedin.com/in/omar-moured**

 <!--
 **moured/moured** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.